Skip to content

 The journal considers original educational papers, current concepts, study protocols, research manuscripts, (systematic) reviews, commentaries on articles, and letters to the editor.
 The journal also publishes editorials, special issues, and conference abstracts.
 Learn more about the types of content the journal will consider for publication.

-Register for PHO's Free Webinar
+Register for PHO's Next Free Webinar

 New Publications